MonitexInc/front-end-guidelines/README.md

 - Media queries we support are `368px` ("Small" or "Mobile"), `768px` ("Large" or "Tablet"), and `1024px` ("Large" or "Desktop")
 - Keep CSS completely separate from HTML
-- Create re-useable classes and avoid unique classes that do the same thing
+- Create reusable classes and avoid unique classes that do the same thing
 - Long-hand syntax is totally fine; readable code is better code
 - Use lower-case
   [Two Dashes style BEM naming convention](https://en.bem.info/methodology/naming-convention/#two-dashes-style):